ArvApu/Semestro-projektas-DD/README.md

 1. git clone https://github.com/ArvApu/Semestro-projektas-DD.git
     * *```git pull``` if already cloned*
 1. cd Semestro-projektas-DD
 1. composer install
-1.composer require annotations
+1. composer require annotations
 1. git checkout development
    * *create your branch ```git branch (your name)-features```*
    * *if you have branch check if it is not behind development if it is:*